ultimatetostada/SaintsRowTools/README.md

 ### Language Strings
  - **ThomasJepp.SaintsRow.BuildStrings:** a command line tool that builds a language strings file from a text file in the right format.
  - **ThomasJepp.SaintsRow.ExtractStrings:** a command line tool that converts a language strings file to a text file that can be easily edited.

+### Audio
+ - **ThomasJepp.SaintsRow.BuildStreamingSoundbank:** a command line tool for building a streaming soundbank from a set of .wem wwise audio tracks and an xml definition file
+ - **ThomasJepp.SaintsRow.ExtractStreamingSoundbank:** a command line tool for extracting a streaming soundbank - creates a set of .wem wwise audio tracks, converted .ogg audio tracks, metadata files and an xml definition file

 ### Other tools
  - **Saints Row IV Debug Print Hook:** a DLL file that provides simple output for Lua debug_print messages for Saints Row IV.